 Simply adding a compact sound bar can vastly improve your TV listening experience - and a surround sound system could do more still, giving an immersive feeling more akin to being at the cinema.
 Which you choose will depend on your budget, room size and requirements.

 We did some head-to-head lab testing to see how sound bars compare with multi-speaker home cinema systems for sound quality.
 We also compared both with the built-in speakers of several TVs, and also some mini hi-fis, to see whether you need to buy a separate TV sound system at all.

 We tested examples of each product against each other using our expert listening panel.
-They rated sound quality by listening to a range of different audio samples, including blockbuster films, TV dramas and music.
+They rated sound quality out of 10 by listening to a range of different audio samples, including blockbuster films, TV dramas and music.

 So, if you’ve already got a decent hi-fi in your living room, we recommend you look into whether you could connect your TV to your hi-fi.

 Check the manual if you still have it to see how, otherwise you will usually need to connect stereo audio cables (red and white leads) to the audio out jacks on your TV and the audio inputs on your stereo.

 Bear in mind that to hear the benefit you'll need to ensure your hi-fi speakers are placed either side of the TV's screen and are, broadly speaking, pointing towards where you're sitting.